OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/26 February 2022.md

 - Turkey will not attack Russia or expand the war into the Middle East.
 - France is no longer at risk of being nuked as previously mentioned.
 - TPTB may re-ignite conflicts in the **Balkans** "naturally."
-- The DC convoy will have a positive outcome, but not in an expected way.
 - More global **suffering** is needed as not enough people are awakening.
 - The overall success of the plans of TPTB is rated **4 out of 10**.
 - Timeline has not changed due to Russia's actions in Ukraine.